Techyte/Pokemon-Game/README.md

-# Pokemon Style Battle System
+# A Pokemon Game
- A Pokemon style battle system template
+ A Pokemon game that I'm making for fun